DUNE/FD_CE/QC/ChipTesting/Integration/README.md

 ## What it does
 - **Automated Chip Testing:** The system automatically moves chips from a tray to test sockets, performs testing, and returns them to the tray.
 - **State Management:** Uses a state machine to manage the testing workflow, including normal operations, error handling, and pause/resume functionality.
-- **Hardware Integration:** Designed to integrate with robotic test stands and hardware components (currently in simulation mode).
+- **Hardware Integration:** Designed to integrate with robotic test stands and hardware components with simulation mode support.

 ## States